-Visa Information
+Visa and Passport Information

-Travelling with Minors via South Africa (including transits) 2 Regulations affecting all children aged under 18 years that are travelling to, from or via South Africa are in place.
+Travelling with Minors via South Africa (including transits) 2

+Regulations affecting all children aged under 18 years that are travelling to, from or via South Africa are in place.
 The law states that parents and/or guardians are requested by the airline and/or South Africa immigration officers to provide additional documentation for each child they are travelling with.
-Please refer to the South Africa House website and your airline for full requirements: http://outhafricahouseuk.com/visas/vis\forcit.html Namibia: Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
+Please refer to the South African House website and your airline for full requirements.

+Namibia: Visas are not required by UK, Australian, New Zealand, US and Canadian citizens.
 Other nationalities should consult their local embassy or consular office.
 Certain airlines require two consecutive blank pages in your passport for the entry stamp.
 Please check with your airlines in advance.
 When travelling via South Africa a machine readable passport is required.

+All visa information is subject to change.
 You should confirm all visa related questions with the relevant Embassy prior to departure.